LinuxAtDuke/Intro-To-Docker/README.md

 <a name='lab1'></a>
 ## Lab 1: Download some images

-1. Download the "ubuntu" base image
+1. Download the "ubuntu:latest" base image
-2. Download the "wordpress" image, an official image
+2. Download ALL of the "alpine" images at once, using the "-a" flag
 3. Examine your local images.
-Verify that you have the Ubuntu base image, and the WordPress image.
+Verify that you have the Ubuntu image, and the Alpine images.
-4. Look at the various WordPress images.
+4. Look at the various Alpine images.
 Are there any tags?
 If so, what are they?

 <a name='unit2'></a>
 ## Unit 2: Building an image from "source"